GerritCodeReview/aws-gerrit/dual-primary/README.md

 * EFS stack
 * VPC and subnets (if created as part of this deployment, rather than externally provided)
+* Refs-DB DynamoDB stack (if created as part of this deployment, rather than externally provided))

-Note that you can completely delete the stack, including explicitly retained resources such as the EFS Git filesystem, VPC and subnets, by issuing the more aggressive command:
+Note that you can completely delete the stack, including explicitly retained resources such as the EFS Git filesystem, VPC and subnets and DynamoDB stack by issuing the more aggressive command:

 ```
 make [AWS_REGION=a-valid-aws-region] [AWS_PREFIX=some-cluster-prefix] delete-all-including-retained-stack